 I made a ROS package that "jogs" the robot, taking Cartesian velocity inputs and streaming joint state commands to the robot using an inverse Jacobian method.
 Scorpio has 7 degrees of freedom, one more than is required for a given Cartesian pose.
 This redundancy was used to stay away from joint limits while jogging.
 Here I am using a 3D mouse to teleoperate Scorpio:

 My research focused on improving precision insertion tasks with heavy payloads.
 A bowling ball was used as the payload, with a raw spaghetti noodle at the base as the insertion member.
 These objects were chosen to model a given application while conveying the precise forces involved with the task.

-My controller compensated for the weight of the payload and actively removed a portion of its inertia.
-Operator interaction forces were detected with a Force/Torque (FT) sensor, and an admittance control law was used to convert these measurements to jogger inputs.
+Interaction forces were detected with a Force/Torque (FT) sensor, and the weight of the post-sensor payload as well as a portion of its inertia were subtracted from this measurement to isolate operator forces.
+Then an admittance control law was used to convert these measurements to jogger inputs.

 In the recording below I am performing the experimental task, augmented by Scorpio using my collaborative controller.
 On the right, the interaction forces are shown in the standard ROS visualization package:

 I ran a pilot study with 6 untrained operators, challenging them to blindly insert the fragile pin into a hole at the base of a hemispherical cup.
 While the sample is small, preliminary results show an increase in operator success and a decrease in time required to complete the task.

 My work with Scorpio is more thoroughly covered in my Master's thesis - Manipulator Control in Collaborative Assembly.
 For now, I am off to work at Los Alamos National Lab, the funding agent for my graduate studies.